Christian Peoples Alliance

-The Christian Peoples Alliance (CPA) is a Christian rightist political party in the United Kingdom.
+The Christian Peoples Alliance (CPA) is a minor Christian right political party in the United Kingdom.
 The party was founded in its present form in 1999, having grown out of a cross-party advocacy group called the Movement for Christian Democracy.
-The first leader of the party was Ram Gidoomal; Alan Craig took over from him in 2004 and resigned in 2012, later defecting to the UK Independence Party (UKIP).
+The first leader of the party was Ram Gidoomal; Alan Craig took over from him in 2004 and resigned in 2012.
 He was replaced by Sidney Cordle, the party's current leader.

 History

 Movement for Christian Democracy

-The beginnings of the party can be traced to the Movement for Christian Democracy (MCD), a movement founded in 1990 with the aim to combat rising secularism within the United Kingdom.
-The three founding members were David Alton, Derek Enright and Ken Hargreaves, who were Members of Parliament representing the Liberal, Labour and Conservative parties respectively.
-Though political parties with explicitly Christian aims and values had been previously established within the United Kingdom, such as the Protestant Unionist Party (PUP) in Northern Ireland, the MCD, unlike the PUP, claimed to represent both Protestants and Catholics on a nationwide, rather than regionally-based, basis.
+The beginnings of the party can be traced to the Movement for Christian Democracy (MCD), a group founded in 1990 with the aim to combat rising secularism within the United Kingdom.
+The three founding members were David Alton, Derek Enright and Ken Hargreaves, who were Members of Parliament representing the Liberal Democrat, Labour and Conservative parties respectively.
+Though political parties with explicitly Christian aims and values had been previously established within the United Kingdom, such as the Protestant Unionist Party (PUP) in Northern Ireland, the MCD, unlike the PUP, claimed to represent both Protestants and Catholics on a nationwide, rather than regional, basis.

-The MCD existed as a cross-party advocacy group and never became a fully-fledged political party.
-However, many of its members later sought to form the CPA; the movement's chairman, Dr. Alan Storkey, and its vice-chairman, David Campanale, formed the CPA in 1999 following an internal consultation of MCD members.
+The MCD existed as a cross-party advocacy group and never became a political party.
+However, many of its members sought to form the CPA; the movement's chairman, Alan Storkey, and its vice-chairman, David Campanale, formed the CPA in 1999 following a consultation of MCD members.
+In the 1997 general election Storkey stood as a Christian Democrat in Enfield Southgate.